james-jackson-TX/Cyclistic-Case-Study/README.md

 ```
 ![This is an image](https://img.freepik.com/free-vector/abstract-coming-soon-halftone-style-background-design_1017-27282.jpg?size=626&ext=jpg&ga=GA1.1.735520172.1710288000&semt=ais)

-Now let's look at a plot for rides by bike type and rider type
+Now let's look at a plot for rides by bike type and rider type.
 ```r
 # create new DF to summarize bike type usage
 biketype_trips <- all_trips_v2 %>%